- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 - Would you label the actions of the people involved as aggression or courage?
 How do you define aggression and courage?

-- If your future self were to reflect on the events of the day, would you change your narrative?
+- If your future self were to reflect on the day’s events, would you change your narrative?

-- Is it possible that your background, education, and social status might have any bearing on how your narrative was constructed?
+- Is it possible that your background, education, and social status might affect how your narrative was constructed?

 Philosophy aims to resolve the conflicts that arise from obtaining multiple answers to the same questions with a spectrum of solutions.
 We have realism on one end of the spectrum and idealism on the other.